 What is Medium?

 Medium is a content platform that is dedicated to quality content.
 Unlike some other platforms, it does not have landing pages, ads, and pop-ups.
-People come to Medium to create and read content.
+People come to Medium to create and read content, as well as for content distribution.
 Medium is not a social media site.

 The Medium Advantage